Valproate: Pharmacodynamics

-Valproate is a histone deacetylase inhibitor.
-By inhibition of histone deacetylase, it promotes more transcriptionally active chromatin structures, that is it exerts an epigenetic effect.
+Valproate is a weak or low-potency histone deacetylase inhibitor, specifically of the class I HDAC1, HDAC2, HDAC3, and HDAC8, but not of other HDACs.
+Earlier studies found a wide range of inhibitory potencies of valproate against HDACs, ranging from low micromolar to millimolar concentrations, but subsequent work with improved methodology has supported greater inhibitory potencies, with IC_{50} values in the range of 36 to 219 μM for the class I HDACs.
+For comparison, valproate was found to be 4- to 46-fold less potent in inhibiting the class I HDACs relative to butyric acid (butyrate).
+By inhibiting HDACs, valproate promotes more transcriptionally active chromatin structures, that is it exerts an epigenetic effect.
 This has been proven in mice: Valproic acid induced histone hyperacetylation had brain function effects on the next generation of mice through changes in sperm DNA methylation.
 Intermediate molecules include VEGF, BDNF, and GDNF.

 Endocrine actions

 Valproic acid has been found to be an antagonist of the androgen and progesterone receptors, and hence as a nonsteroidal antiandrogen and antiprogestogen, at concentrations much lower than therapeutic serum levels.
 In addition, the drug has been identified as a potent aromatase inhibitor, and suppresses estrogen concentrations.
 These actions are likely to be involved in the reproductive endocrine disturbances seen with valproic acid treatment.

 Valproic acid has been found to directly stimulate androgen biosynthesis in the gonads via inhibition of histone deacetylases and has been associated with hyperandrogenism in women and increased 4-androstenedione levels in men.
 High rates of polycystic ovary syndrome and menstrual disorders have also been observed in women treated with valproic acid.